matwilso/matwilso.github.io/_posts/gpt-sim.md

 It could explain and demonstrate the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

-And maybe you only have to do well enough to bootstrap to something on the order of narrow household robots (dish washing + laundry).
+And to bootstrap to something like this, maybe you can start with something on the order of narrow household robots (dish washing + laundry).
-Then you can use those robots in a Tesla-like [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), collecting more data to iteratively improve the models.
+Then you can use those robots in a Tesla-like [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), collecting more data to iteratively improve the models and ratcheting up.
+Something like a "Sim2Real Engine", where you use simulators to train policies, use those policies to collect better data, and then use that data to improve the simulator.
+Rinse, repeat.

 To caveat, it's hard to say how far we are from video-GPT-X. It's possible that patching up current limitations proves extremely difficult.